ga-wdi-boston/orientation/README.md

 -   And many more!

-Since we are in a co-working space called, WeWork, there are some additional amenities you receive.
-But first, we should define our what our relationship with WeWork looks like.
+Since we are in a co-working space called, WeWork, there are some additional amenities you'll have access to.
+But first, we should define what our relationship with WeWork looks like.
 We rent out our 4 workspace rooms from WeWork.
 What this means is that we **do not own** WeWork **nor** does WeWork own General Assembly!
-Here are area's that you can use, but are not **_exclusive_** to General Assmebly students or staff:
+Here are area's that you'll have access to, but are not **_exclusive_** to General Assmebly students or staff:

 -   The Dugout
 -   Kitchen areas